RSS-Bridge/rss-bridge/docs/05_Bridge_API/02_BridgeAbstract.md

 ## loadCacheValue

 Within the context of the current bridge, loads a value by key from cache.
-Optionally specifies the cache duration for the key.
 Returns `null` if the key doesn't exist or the value is expired.

 ```php